cybertec-postgresql/pg_squeeze/README.md

 SELECT squeeze.stop_worker();
 ```

-**Only the functions mentioned in this section are considered user interface.
+**Only the functions mentioned in this documentation are considered user
-If you want to call any other one, make sure you perfectly understand what
+interface.
+If you want to call any other one, make sure you perfectly
-you're doing.**
+understand what you're doing.**

 If you want the background workers to start automatically during startup of the
 whole PostgreSQL cluster, add entries like this to `postgresql.conf` file: